-Table 4: Running time and total number of top-down summaries computed by SWIFT using different $\theta$ with k=5.
+Table 4: Running time and total number of top-down summaries computed by SWIFT using different θ with k = 5.

-the functional approach: one that uses a symbolic representation of summaries, which may be viewed as a bottom-up approach, and another that uses an explicit representation, which may be viewed as a top-down approach where procedure contexts are abstract states as opposed to call strings.
+are distinguished using call strings.
+They present two variants of the functional approach: one that uses a symbolic representation of summaries, which may be viewed as a bottom-up approach, and another that uses an explicit representation, which may be viewed as a top-down approach where procedure contexts are abstract states as opposed to call strings.
 They provide an iterative fixpoint algorithm for the functional approach variant that uses an explicit representation, but it may use exponential space.
 Reps et al. [14] identify a representation for the class of IFDS dataflow analysis problems that takes quadratic space and can be computed in cubic time.
 Sagiv et al. [17] generalize the IFDS problem into IDE problem, which takes quadratic space and can be computed in cubic time, if there exits efficient representations for the transfer functions.